paymentwall/paymentwall.github.io/docs/integration-direct-brick-subscription.md

   </div>
 </div>

+***

 ## Setup trial period

-If you want to provide a trial period for your customers, you can add a trial subscription on your product.
+If you want to provide a trial period for your customers, you can add a trial product on the subscription.

-{% assign codeId = "desktop-brick-subscription-trial" %}
+{% assign codeId = "brick-subscription-trial" %}
 <div class="docs-code" id="{{ codeId }}">
   <ul class="docs-code-tabs">
     <li>